-When Louis XIV arrived at Vaux on the 17th of August 1661, he discovered the Grand Salon as you see it today: the architecture and sculptured plasterwork, entirely in white, were finished, but the vast painted décor that Le Brun had designed for the walls and ceiling dome had not yet been begun, with only a few test samples of paint applied to a bay.
-Three weeks later, Fouquet was arrested and the work remained unfinished.
+When Louis XIV arrived at Vaux on August 17th, 1661, he discovered the Grand Salon as you see it today: the architecture and sculptured plasterwork were finished but blank.
+The vast painted décor that Le Brun had designed for the walls and ceiling dome had not begun.
+Only a few test samples of paint had been applied to a bay before Fouquet was arrested and the work remained unfinished until now.

 During the 186 years that followed, the Grand Salon remained untouched in its original white, until 1845 when the Duc de Choiseul-Praslin decided to restore it, taking advantage of the opportunity to have the ceiling—probably very dirty and stained from water damage—painted white.
 Put off by the estimate he had been given to undertake Le Brun’s enormous fresco, he fell back on a more modest project, commissioning a ceiling décor from a simple set designer: a sky with five eagles, copied from a ceiling at Ludwigsburg Castle in Germany.

 By an irony of fate, a dramatic family incident in 1847 sent the new proprietor of Vaux to jail, where he too finished his days.
 Yet again, this drama was followed by a lengthy legal enquiry, and the work on the Grand Salon was interrupted.
 Only the middle half of the sky was done, with the central eagle finished and two others sketched out.
 A few years after this new incident and before selling Vaux, the heirs of the now deceased owner had the ceiling finished, but the work was badly botched.

 In the 150 years that followed this second drama, the successive owners of Vaux seemingly did not dare change the décor of the room—despite the mediocrity of the dome painting—much as if each they feared that the ceiling had a dramatic fate in store for anyone who undertook work on it.